Why Your Puppy Bites (And Why “No” Doesn’t Work)

 You're teaching the same lesson the litter taught: hard bites end the game.
 Gentle bites keep it going.

-Don't yelp - it works for some puppies but makes most more excited.
+Don't yelp - it works for some puppies but for many it just makes them more excited.
 Don't push them away - that's engagement.
 Just become instantly, utterly boring.

-This doesn't stop biting.
-It teaches the puppy to control the pressure.
-That's the goal - by the time they're adult, you want a dog who knows how to use their mouth without causing damage.
+This doesn't stop biting but it teaches the puppy to control the pressure, and that's the goal - by the time they're adult, you want a dog who knows how to use their mouth without causing damage.

 Management: remove the opportunity